-МЭ Animal Health Plan A written Animal Health Plan (AHP) must be available at the main office.
-This plan must include: Certification or proof that the AHP has been developed in consultation with the flock veterinarian must sign and date the AHP; and The flock veterinarian must sign and date the AHP; and The flock veterinarian must sign and date the AHP; and The flock veterinarian must sign and date the AHP; and The flock veterinarian must sign and date the AHP; and The flock veterinarian must sign and date the AHP; and The flock veterinarian must sign and date the AHP; and The flock veterinarian must sign and date the AHP; and The flock of vaccination protocols and any vaccinations; Records of treatment protocols and any vaccinations; Records of treatment protocols and any treatments, including: Identification of the animal(s); The type of treatment and reason for the treatment; Dates of treatment; Dates of treatment; Dates of the therapeutic use, defined as treatment, prevention and control, as allowed by current laws, of any antibiotics (including ionophores), antiparasitics, and antifungals, which includes the requirements that antibiotics, antiparasitics, and antifungals must only be used therapeutically as prescribed by the herd/flock veterinarian; Therapeutic use must be for individual animals OR for specific groups of animals only when specified by the flock veterinarian through determination that the entire group is at high risk of contracting disease; Therapeutic use is in conformance with the latest edition of the FDA Judicious Use of Antimicrobials for Poultry Veterinarians and complies with withdrawal periods; Records of any surgical procedures.
-Tolerance levels for overall flock performance; Causes of morbidity and mortality where known; and Targets for other aspects of flock health. □ Yes □ No □ N/A /25 NOTE: Treatment must never be withheld to maintain antibiotic-free production policy.
+M 9 A written Animal Health Plan (AHP) must be available at the main office.
+This plan must include: Certification or proof that the AHP has been developed in consultation with the flock veterinarian: The flock veterinarian must sign and date the AHP; and The AHP must be regularly, at least yearly; Records of vaccination protocols and any vaccinations; Records of treatment protocols and any treatments, including: Identification of the animal(s); The type of treatment and reason for the treatment; Dates of treatment; Dates of treatment; The types/route of administration and quantities of medications used; Details of the therapeutic use, defined as treatment, prevention and control, as allowed by current laws, of any antibiotics (including ionophores), antiparasitics, and antifungals, which includes the requirements that antibiotics, antiparasitics, and antifungals must only be used therapeutically as prescribed by the herd/flock veterinarian; Therapeutic use must be for individual animals OR for specific groups of animals only when specified by the flock veterinarian through determination that the entire group is at high risk of contracting disease; Therapeutic use is in conformance with the latest edition of the FDA Judicious Use of Antimicrobials for Poultry Veterinarians and complies with withdrawal periods; Records of any surgical procedures.
+Tolerance levels for overall flock performance; Causes of morbidity and mortality where known; and Targets for other aspects of flock health.
+Livestock and poultry must not be implanted or injected with any growth hormone/ growth promoter or fed antibiotics (except ionophores) or fed beta-agonists for the purpose of boosting growth or feed efficiency. ☐ Yes☐ No☐ N/A /25 NOTE: Treatment must never be withheld to maintain antibiotic-free production policy.
 Animals must be given appropriate treatment, including antibiotics, if prescribed by the flock veterinarian, regardless of antibiotic-free production policy.
 Use of hormones in poultry is prohibited by the Food and Drug Administration in the United States of America.
 M10 Flock Performance Parameters Flock Performance Parameters must be continuously monitored for indicators of disease or production disorders.
 Monitoring of flock performance parameters must include review of records of observations made during daily inspections, and the monitoring of specific health conditions by personnel and by the flock veterinarian.
 If any flock performance parameter falls outside the tolerance limits identified in the AHP, the veterinarian or properly trained personnel must be informed and a program of action developed to remedy the problem, as defined in the AHP.
-Rates of inspections must be increased until flock performance parameters return to acceptable limits. □ Yes □ No □ N/A /3
+Rates of inspections must be increased until flock performance parameters return to acceptable limits. ☐ Yes ☐ No ☐ N/A /3